igladun/docker-cloud-startup/README.md

 ### What

+> This script was developed before **Docker Cloud** launched.
+It works on both platforms.

 This script is run at startup on new EC2 instances ([`user-data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)) to register the instance as a [Tutum](https://tutum.co) node.
 Making use of the [Bring Your Own Node](https://support.tutum.co/support/solutions/articles/5000513678-bring-your-own-node) feature.

 ### Why